ros-navigation/docs.nav2.org/commander_api/index.rst

 - ``example_nav_to_pose.py`` - Demonstrates the navigate to pose capabilities of the navigator, as well as a number of auxiliary methods.
 - ``example_nav_through_poses.py`` - Demonstrates the navigate through poses capabilities of the navigator, as well as a number of auxiliary methods.
 - ``example_waypoint_follower.py`` - Demonstrates the waypoint following capabilities of the navigator, as well as a number of auxiliary methods.
-- ``example_follow_path.py`` - Demonstrates the path following capabilities of the navigator, as well as a number of auxiliary methods.
+- ``example_follow_path.py`` - Demonstrates the path following capabilities of the navigator, as well as a number of auxiliary methods like path smoothing.

 The ``nav2_simple_commander`` has a few demonstrations to highlight a couple of simple autonomy applications you can build using the API: